course-details-portlet

 General competence:

-The student shall acquire competence that makes the individual a resource for service businesses, through developing analytical skills in the exercise of service management and relationship marketing in general.
+The student shall acquire competence that makes the individual a resource for service businesses, through developing analytical skills in the exercise of service management and customer relationship marketing in general.
 Develop knowledge about how sustainability, technological innovations, automation and digital transformation affect companies' service quality, relationship quality, customer relations and profitability.

 Learning methods and activities